Quantum Steenrod operations of symplectic resolutions

 \subsection{Acknowledgements}

 We would like thank Paul Seidel for his continued encouragement.
-We thank Shaoyun Bai, Zihong Chen, Hunter Dinkins, Pavel Etingof, Vasily Krylov, Davesh Maulik, Dan Pomerleano, Ben Webster, and Nicholas Wilkins for stimulating discussions at various stages.
+We thank Shaoyun Bai, Zihong Chen, Hunter Dinkins, Pavel Etingof, Vasily Krylov, Davesh Maulik, Dan Pomerleano, Ben Webster, Alexander Varchenko, and Nicholas Wilkins for stimulating discussions at various stages.
 We especially thank Pavel Etingof for explaining his ongoing work with Alexander Varchenko and suggesting its crucial relevance with the current project, leading to the main result.
+Finally, we thank the anonymous referees for extremely helpful comments and suggestions that improved the exposition.

 This work was partially supported by MIT Landis fellowship, by the National Science Foundation through grant DMS-1904997, and by the Simons Foundation through grants 6552299 (the Simons Collaboration on Homological Mirror Symmetry) and 256290 (Simons Investigator).